 A respiratory arrest is treated by inserting a breathing tube into the windpipe and connecting the patient to a breathing machine.
 The treatment for a cardiac arrest includes cardio-pulmonary resuscitation (or CPR).
-During CPR, members of the health care team push firmly and quickly on the chest in an attempt to force blood to circulate through the body of an individual who suddenly or unexpectedly dies.
+During CPR, members of the health care team push firmly and quickly on the chest in an attempt to force blood to circulate through the body of an individual who has suddenly or unexpectedly died.
 Other treatments that may be required during a cardiac arrest include: the administration of powerful heart medications, the use of electrical shock (called defibrillation or cardioversion) or the use of a pacemaker.

 A number of factors will influence the success of any treatment provided in CCTC.
-For example, attempts to resuscitate a patient after a cardiac arrest may be unsuccessful, or the patient may suffer damage to the brain or other organs from a lack of oxygen.
+For example, attempts to resuscitate a patient after a cardiac arrest may be unsuccessful.
+A patient whose blood pressure is too low or whose breathing is inadequate may suffer damage to the brain or other organs from a lack of oxygen.
 The underlying reason for the medical emergency and the patient's previous state of health are important factors.